quicwg/load-balancers/draft-duke-quic-load-balancers.md

    The Version field allows QUIC-LB to use the Version Negotiation mechanism.
-All messages in this specification are specific to QUICv2, as future QUIC versions may use the 0xfb type for other purposes.
+All messages in this specification are specific to QUICv2, as future QUIC versions may use the 0xfb packet type for other purposes.
 Therefore, the Version field should be set as the codepoint for QUICv2 as defined in {{QUIC-TRANSPORT}}.

    Load balancers MUST cease sending QUIC-LB packets of this version